 - Walking tour of Québec City

 - Orientation on campus

-- Museum visit to the Musée de l'Amérique Française
+- Museum visits to the Musée de la Civilisation

-- Museum visit to the Musée de la Civilisation
+- Museum vist to the Musée des Plaines d’Abraham

-During the following 5 weeks, students take 18 hours of formal classroom instruction per week with Université Laval teachers.
-Classroom instruction is supplemented by excursions, sporting, cultural, and social events conducted in French by a team of Université Laval animateurs.
+During the following 5 weeks, students take 18 hours of formal classroom instruction per week with Université Laval professors.
+Classroom instruction is supplemented by excursions, sporting, cultural, and social events conducted in French by a team of Université Laval activity leaders.
 For weeks 2-6 the activities and excursions include: